ecalio07/enron/README.md

 * Scikit-learn libraries

 ## Structure and Files for Reprodutibility

+The sctructure here in GitHub is the same one you must have in jupyter notebook.
+Please, find explanation below:

-**Data:** The dataset files are named **email_authors.pkl** and **word_data** which has been developed by Katie Malone for Udacity machine learning training course.
+**data:** The dataset files are named **email_authors.pkl** and **word_data** which has been developed by Katie Malone for Udacity machine learning training course.

-**Dev:** In this directory it is available minor releases of our reproducible papers using jupyter notebook.
+**dev:** In this directory it is available minor releases of our reproducible papers using jupyter notebook.
 Scripts and text procedures are embeded in the **.ipynb files**.

 Please, note that this has been made available only to display the evolution of the project.
 For the most stable verstion, please refer to files contained in the **Deliver** folder.

-**Deliver:** Refer to the most recent **.ipynb** file in this folder as the main stable reproducible paper:<br>
+**deliver:** Refer to the most recent **.ipynb** file in this folder as the main stable reproducible paper:<br>

-**Environment:** Contains DOCKER version, an alternative way to reproduce the experiments without having to set up installation of tools by yourself.
+**environment:** Contains DOCKER version, an alternative way to reproduce the experiments without having to set up installation of tools by yourself.

-**Figures:** Contains image files imported and displayed by the main files.
+**figures:** Contains image files imported and displayed by the main files.

-**Tools:** Contains the auxiliary commom .py files imported by main scripts embeded in the papers.
+**tools:** Contains the auxiliary commom .py files imported by main scripts embeded in the papers.